collective/collective.taskqueue/README.rst

 1. ``taskqueue.add`` prepares a message, which will be pushed (``lpush``) into key ``collective.taskqueue.%(queue)s`` (where `%(queue)s`` is the name of the queue) at the end of the transaction.
-If Redis conection is done during the transaction vote, the whole transaction is aborted.
+If Redis connection is down during the transaction vote, the whole transaction is aborted.

-2. ``<taskqueue-server />`` reads the message (``rpoplpush``) from queue so that it will remain in key ``collective.taskqueue.%(queue)s.%(name)s`` (where ``%(name)s`` is the name of the ``<taskqueue-server/>``) until the asynchronous processing request has returned a HTTP response.
+2. ``<taskqueue-server />`` reads each message (``rpoplpush``) from queue so that they will remain in key ``collective.taskqueue.%(queue)s.%(name)s`` (where ``%(name)s`` is the name of the ``<taskqueue-server/>``) until each asynchronous processing request has returned a HTTP response.

-3. On startup and when all known messages have been processed, ``<taskqueue-server/>`` purges ``collective.taskqueue.%(queue)s.%(name)s`` into ``collective.taskqueue.%(queue)s`` (with ``rpoplpush``) and and those tasks are processed again.
+3. On startup, and when all known messages have been processed, ``<taskqueue-server/>`` purges ``collective.taskqueue.%(queue)s.%(name)s`` into ``collective.taskqueue.%(queue)s`` (with ``rpoplpush``) and those tasks are processed again.
+(E.g. if Plone was forced to restart in middle of task handling request.)

-Redis integration uses PubSub to notify itself of new messages in queue.
+Redis integration uses PubSub to notify itself about new messages in queue (and get as instant handling as possible in terms of Plone's asyncore-loop).